PowerDNS-Admin/PowerDNS-Admin/docs/oauth.md

 * Go to Clients > Create
 * Enter a Client ID (for example 'powerdns-admin') and click 'Save'
 * Scroll down to 'Access Type' and choose 'Confidential'.
-* Scroll down to 'Valid Redirect URIs' and enter 'https://<pdnsa address>/oidc/authorized'
+* Scroll down to 'Valid Redirect URIs' and enter `https://<PowerDNS-Admin address>/oidc/authorized`
+* Add `https://<PowerDNS-Admin address>/oidc/logged-out` to the client's valid post-logout redirect URIs
 * Click 'Save'
 * Go to the 'Credentials' tab and copy the Client Secret
 * Log in to PowerDNS-Admin and go to 'Settings > Authentication > OpenID Connect OAuth'